Please always discuss any health and feeding concerns directly with your pediatrician.

 - Claps hands and waves good-bye

-FOOD: The Earth's Best Organic® brand offers wholesome snacks like Earth’s Best Organic® Toddler Biscuits for babies and kids 12 months and older.
-They may also enjoy soft fruit cut into small pieces (ie: blueberries, strawberries, etc.)!
+FOOD: Babies and kids 12 months and older may enjoy soft fruit cut into small pieces (ie: blueberries, strawberries, etc.).